REBELinBLUE/kube-guide/3-tutorial.md

 different *Pods*); under the `path` we then specify which *Service* backs the *Ingress* and the port to map to.
 The *Ingress Controller* runs on the usual HTTP and HTTPS ports; for HTTPS, SSL is (normally) terminated at the *Ingress* and then communication with the *Pod* is via HTTP.

+You may notice a new field called `annotations`, don't worry about this for now, it will be explained later, just know that they are similar to *Labels* but used for configuration.
+The first field `kubernetes.io/ingress.class` is not strictly required, however, as mentioned in the introduction, a cluster can have multiple *Ingress Controllers* installed, so it is recommended that you always supply the name of the implementation you wish to use to prevent issues.

 Apply this file in the usual way and you will see that an *Ingress* is created.